 Expenditures shall be in compliance with the state and federal guidelines for allowable project costs.
-State guidelines for allowable costs are outlined in the Department of Financial Services' Reference Guide for State Expenditures (dated February 2011), incorporated by reference, which is available online at myfloridacfo.com/aadir/reference_guide.
-Federal guidelines for allowable costs can be found at gpo.gov/fdsys/pkg/CFR-2014-title2-vol1-part200-subpartE.pdf in 2 CFR, Part 200, Subpart E - Cost Principles, incorporated by reference.
+State guidelines for allowable costs are outlined in the Department of Financial Services' Reference Guide for State Expenditures (dated February 2011), incorporated by reference, which is available online at myfloridacfo.com/Division/AA/Manuals/Auditing/Reference\Guide\For\State\Expenditure s (as of xx 2019).
+Federal guidelines for allowable costs can be found at gpo.gov/fdsys/pkg/CFR-2014-title2-vol1/pdf/CFR-2014-title2-vol1-part200-subpartE.pdf in 2 CFR, Part 200, Subpart E - Cost Principles (as of April xx 2019), incorporated by reference.